lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `MSnSet` instance.
 All methods are described in the [input/output capabilities vignette](http://bioconductor.org/packages/release/bioc/vignettes/MSnbase/inst/doc/MSnbase-io.pdf).
-One suggested simple method is to use the function `readMSnSet2` in .
-The function takes a single spreadsheet as input and extracts the columns containing the quantitation data, as identified by the argument `ecol`, to create the expression data, while the other columns in the spreadsheet are appended to the feature meta-data slot.
+One suggested simple method is to use the function `readMSnSet2`.
+The function takes a single spreadsheet filename as input and extracts the columns containing the quantitation data, as identified by the argument `ecol`, to create the expression data, while the other columns in the spreadsheet are appended to the feature meta-data slot.
 By example, in